sassoftware/ci360-extensions/README.md

 - [__CI360 Engage Direct Information Map Spreadsheet__](code/ci360-engage-direct-information-map-spreadsheet/): Supports the automated creation of information maps for use with CI 360

+- [__CI360 Contact Preference Download Package: Python__](code/ci-360-manage-contact-preferences/): Manage Contact Preferences: This Python script enables you to download/upload/validate the CI 360 contact preference data for both Email and SMS into csv using a command-line interface.

 ## Getting Started